holtscomm/survey/README.md

 Since this is a React app you'll need some form of transpiling in order for things to run.
 The survey uses jspm and babel for this.
 Use the following command to keep your JS up to date:

-`npm run build-js` or `npm run watch-js` (if you're going to be making changes)
+`npm run build-js` or `npm run watch-js` (if you're going to be making changes) Alternatively, you can install and run webpack directly. `npm install -g webpack`, then `webpack` to compile once and `webpack --watch` to watch and recompile iteratively.

 ### CSS